omarryhan/spotilities/README.md

     - Key signature of the track
     - Tempo of the track

+Note: Playback feature only works for premium accounts

 ## Tools and tech

 Spoxify is built using Next.js and it is a [static](https://nextjs.org/docs/advanced-features/static-html-export) website.